 The Next Steps

-I still continue to work on my One Brown Planet project, cleaning beaches, educating, spreading the word about plastic pollution.
+I still continue to work on my One Brown Planet project, cleaning beaches, educating, spreading the word about plastic waste management.
 But with WRAPTIE™ I hope that I have found a way to amplify my voice and my efforts.

 Recycled products shouldn’t have to be kitsch like a t-shirt or yet another drinking bottle that no-one needs.
 They should be useful products, designed to be durable.
 Extending the life of a single-use plastic over and over again.